RedPitaya/redpitaya-knowledgebase/learn_fpga/3_vivado_env/tutorfpga2.rst

 .. note::

-    In order to open a project for models SDRlab 122-16 or SIGNALlab 250-12, you need to specify MODEL=Z20 or MODEL=Z20_250 as a parameter.
+    In order to open a project for models SDRlab 122-16 or SIGNALlab 250-12, you need to specify MODEL=Z20 (SDRlab) or MODEL=Z20_250 (SIGNALlab) as a parameter.

 .. figure:: ./../img/Screen9.png